DarthGigi/MinionAH-Newsroom/src/pages/terms-of-service.md

 ## User Feedback and Support

 MinionAH welcomes user feedback and suggestions for improving MinionAH.
-You can provide feedback and report issues through the following ways:
+You can provide feedback and report issues in one of the following ways:
 - [Discord server](https://discord.minionah.com)
 - [GitHub issues](https://github.com/DarthGigi/MinionAH/issues)
 - [Email](mailto:contact@minionah.com)